aflueckiger/KED2025/ked/materials/installation_guide.md

 2. Open VS Code.

-3. Set up `Copilot` for free as shown in (see @fig:copilot), which is an AI assistant that helps you programming.
+3. Set up `Copilot` for free as shown in (see @fig-copilot), which is an AI assistant that helps you programming.
 You have to create a GitHub account to use it.
 All the other configuration, you may skip by clicking *Next Section*.

 4. To make programming in Python easier, you should install VS Code Python extension.
 Launch again the *VS Code Quick Open* by pressing `CTRL`+`P`, paste the command, and press enter:

     ```
     ext install ms-python.python